 - Customs – Trade Partnership Against Terrorism (C-TPAT) and Importer Self-Assessment (ISA)

-- When CBP Calls – Handling Communications & Inquiries from CBP
+- When CBP Calls – Handling Communications and Inquiries from CBP

 - Seeking Guidance and Fixing Mistakes: Ruling Decisions, Post-Shipment Corrections, Protests and Prior Disclosures